Why Is Human Resources Important? A Guide for Small Businesses

 Bottom Line

 Historically, HR has been seen as the place for employee discipline and termination.
-More recently, HR is trending in a different direction—building and engaging workers with an employee-centric focus.
+More recently, HR has been trending in a different direction—building and engaging workers with an employee-centric focus.
 The role has expanded to include all facets of employee relations and engagement.

 The importance of human resource management is key to small business growth.
 HR must adhere to employment laws, create and implement effective employee management procedures, and handle payroll and tax remittance—all while ensuring your company is a great place to work.
 HR touches every part of your business, so make sure you hire HR staff that you can trust to help you grow your company.